spack/spack-tutorial/tutorial_modules.rst

 As you can see it is possible to specify rules that apply only to a restricted set of packages using `anonymous specs
 <https://spack.readthedocs.io/en/latest/module_file_support.html#anonymous-specs>`_
-like ``^mpi^lapack``.
+like ``^python^lapack``.
 Here we declare a conflict between any two modules with the same name, so they cannot be loaded together.
-We also format the names of modules according to compiler, compiler version, and MPI version using the `spec format syntax
+We also format the names of modules according to compiler, compiler version, and MPI provider name using the `spec format syntax
 <https://spack.readthedocs.io/en/latest/spack.html?highlight=spec%20format#spack.spec.Spec.format>`_.
 This allows us to match specs by their dependencies, and format them based on their DAGs.